Tuka Rocha

 Christiano "Tuka" Chiaradia Alcoba Rocha (December 13, 1982 – November 17, 2019) was a Brazilian race car driver.
 He won numerous karting championships in Brazil from 1996 to 2000.
-Then moved up to South American Formula 3 Lights.
-In 2002 he moved to Europe to compete in the World Series by Nissan where he was Ricardo Zonta's teammate.
-In 2004 he competed in Superfund Euro 3000.
-In 2005 he was a test driver for A1 Team Brazil in the A1 Grand Prix Series and was named one of the team's race drivers for the 2006-2007 season.
-In 2008 Tuka was chosen to drive the Flamengo's car in Formula Superleague.
+He then moved up to South American Formula 3 Lights.
+In 2002, he moved to Europe to compete in the World Series by Nissan where he was Ricardo Zonta's teammate.
+In 2004, he competed in Superfund Euro 3000.
+In 2005, he was a test driver for A1 Team Brazil in the A1 Grand Prix Series and was named one of the team's race drivers for the 2006-2007 season.
+In 2008, Rocha was chosen to drive the Flamengo's car in Formula Superleague.

 Rocha died on November 17, 2019, three days after being involved in a small airplane crash near Bahia, Brazil.
-On a private flight from Jundiaí Airport to Maraú-Barra Grande Airport near Maraú the aircraft crashed on landing.
-The Cessna Citation II burst into flames fatally injuring Tuka Rocha and two others.
+On a private flight from Jundiaí Airport to Maraú-Barra Grande Airport near Maraú, the aircraft crashed on landing.
+The Cessna Citation II burst into flames, fatally injuring Rocha and two others.